 Fall blooming reed grass is lawn grass that is characterized by purplish flowers and tan-color seed heads.
-The other types of lawn grasses include ryegrass, often confused with fescue, bermudagrass, and bluegrass (cool season grass).
+The other types of lawn grasses include ryegrass, often confused with fescue, bermudagrass, flame grass, and bluegrass (cool season grass).

 You can plant them together to get the prettiest lawn, painted with beautiful fall colors.